CrisleiKeliJenuino/CrisleiKeliJenuino/README.md

 # ✨ Hi there, I'm Crislei! ✨

 💻 IT Student | Passionate about Technology & Innovation | Future Software Developer
-Currently studying IT with focus on **software development, IoT, and information security**.
-I enjoy working on innovative projects like **SmartCare** and I’m always eager to learn and share knowledge.

 ---